Hugo Colace (footballer)

-Hugo Roberto Colace (born January 6, 1984) is an Argentine football manager and former professional footballer who was most recently manager of Bangor City in the Cymru North.
+Hugo Roberto Colace (born 6 January 1984) is an Argentine football manager and former professional footballer who played as a midfielder.
+He is the current caretaker manager of Atlético Tucumán.

-He previously played for French side AJ Auxerre, Série A club Flamengo and Argentine top level clubs.
+He previously played for French side AJ Auxerre, Série A club Flamengo and Argentine top-level clubs.

-He left Barnsley on June 30, 2010.
-He turned down Crystal Palace to return to Barnsley on July 20th.
+He left Barnsley on 30 June 2010.
+He turned down Crystal Palace to return to Barnsley on 20 July.
 At the end of the 2010–11 Championship season, he was released from Barnsley.

 Club career

-Born in Buenos Aires, Colace joined Flamengo on August 30, 2007, and on September 23, 2007, he played his first match as a Flamengo player, a Campeonato Brasileiro match against Juventude at Estádio Alfredo Jaconi, in which he came as a substitute for Cristian.
-He joined English club Barnsley on a three-year deal on June 27, 2008.
-During the 2009-10 season, Colace scored 8 goals in all competitions.
-He received Barnsley's player of the season and player's player of the season award on April 21, 2010, but was not keen on signing a new contract.
-He finally agreed to return to Oakwell on July 20, 2010, signing a two-year contract.
+Born in Buenos Aires, Colace joined Flamengo on 30 August 2007, and on 23 September 2007, he played his first match as a Flamengo player, a Campeonato Brasileiro match against Juventude at Estádio Alfredo Jaconi, in which he came as a substitute for Cristian Baroni.
+He joined English club Barnsley F.C. on a three-year deal on 27 June 2008.
+During the 2009–10 season, Colace scored 8 goals in all competitions.
+He received Barnsley's player of the season and player's player of the season award on 21 April 2010, but was not keen on signing a new contract.
+He finally agreed to return to Oakwell on 20 July 2010, signing a two-year contract.

-Listed for loan due to a loss in form with Barnsley, on May 31, 2011 Colace signed with Mexican club Estudiantes Tecos.
-Tecos was relegated in the 2011-12 season and he joined Ligue 2 side AJ Auxerre in September 2012.
+Listed for loan due to a loss in form with Barnsley, on 31 May 2011, Colace signed with Mexican club Estudiantes Tecos.
+Tecos was relegated in the 2011–12 season and he joined Ligue 2 side AJ Auxerre in September 2012.

-On 6 November 2015 it was announced that Colace would be spending some time on trial at his former club, Barnsley, in the hope of earning a contract.
+On 6 November 2015, it was announced that Colace would be spending some time on trial at his former club, Barnsley, in the hope of earning a contract.